Webinar

 Figure 2: GuLoader malware configuration

-The form of GuLoader's distribution changing over time, but its execution flow always stay pretty straightforward.
-Since the purpose of GuLoader is to download to the infected system main payload, after its start it check is it run inside virtual environment.
-When check passed, it starts connection and download payload.
-Once payload downloaded and starts execution, GuLoader stops.
+The distribution method of GuLoader has changed over time, but its execution flow has remained fairly straightforward.
+The main purpose of GuLoader is to download the primary payload to the infected system.
+Upon starting, it checks whether it is running inside a virtual environment.
+If the check passes, it establishes a connection and downloads the payload.
+Once the payload is downloaded and executed, GuLoader stops.

 But even if loader didn't connect to C2 during analysis, you always may look in extracted malware configuration to find out from where GuLoader is wants to receive payload!